 Visit Santa Fe de Antioquia

 Take a step back with a trip to Santa Fe de Antioquia, a charming colonial town about an hour from Medellín.
 It is one of the oldest settlements in the region and home to the oldest suspension bridge in Colombia, the Puente de Occidente, which stretches 291 meters across the Río Cauca.
-The town is renowned for its well-preserved architecture, cobblestone streets, and historic churches, making it a perfect place for a peaceful retreat from the city.
-Spend your day wandering through the picturesque streets, visiting the Plaza Mayor, and cooling off in one of the local swimming pools.
-While in Santa Fe, you will hear hammers tapping from small workshops where silversmiths make jewelry.
-The tamarind tree is widespread all over the valley surrounding Santa Fe, and its pulp is used for various products such as sauces and sweets.
+The town is renowned for its well-preserved architecture, cobblestone streets, and historic churches,

 The bus ticket to Santa Fe de Antioquia costs 15000 Cop.